klvp/book_review_backend/README.md

    - Start your MongoDB server.
    - Open MongoDB Compass and connect to the local MongoDB server at `mongodb://localhost:27017/books_review`.
+   - Note: `books_review` is the name of the database.

 2. **Clone the Repository**